Nationalities that DO need a visa:

 …you are holder of a Diplomatic Passport from Albania, Algeria, Bolivia, Bosnia & Herzegovina, Chad, China, Colombia, Ecuador, Gabon (biometric passport), Georgia, Ghana, India, Jamaica, Kazakhstan, Kuwait (biometric passport), Macedonia, Malawi, Moldova, Mongolia (biometric passport), Montenegro, Morocco, Namibia, Oman (biometric passport), Pakistan, Peru, Philippines, Qatar (biometric passport), Russian Federation, Serbia, South Africa, Thailand, Tunisia, Turkey, Ukraine

-British “European Community” passport issued in or after July 1988
+New British passport and late British “European Community” passport issued in or after July 1988

 British “Isle of Man”, “Jersey” and “Guernsey and its dependencies” passport